 - Choose a stable offshore jurisdiction

-- Consider tax obligations which can significantly affect offshore bank’s operations
+- Consider tax obligations that can significantly affect offshore bank’s operations

 - Narrow down options in the consideration list

-Hence, from the outset of your research, you should narrow down the options of your offshore banks which are in line with your company’s strategy.
+Hence, you should narrow down the options of your offshore banks which are in line with your company’s strategy.
 This allows you to go to the right point and save plenty of time.

 - Decide on a best-suited offshore bank